 - Keep eating or drinking – if you can’t keep food down, try snacks or drinks with carbohydrates in to give you energy.
 Try to sip sugary drinks (such as fruit juice or non-diet cola or lemonade) or suck on glucose tablets or sweets like jelly beans.
 Letting fizzy drinks go flat may help keep them down.
 If you're vomiting, or not able to keep fluids down, get medical help as soon as possible.

 Some conditions, like Addison's disease, severe asthma, rheumatoid arthritis and lupus are treated with steroids.
+And now some people with coronavirus are being treated with a type of steroid called dexamethasone.
 If you have diabetes, taking high doses of steroids for periods of time can make your blood sugar levels rise.

 You may be in a situation where you need medical attention – this may be something related to your diabetes, or it may be something unrelated like an injury or illness.
 This means you might have to go to the Accident and Emergency (A&E) department of your local hospital and you might have to wait a while before being seen.

 During the current Covid-19 pandemic, your care in hospital may be a little different to normal, for example, not seeing all your usual diabetes team or not having family with you when you go into hospital.
 And when you arrive you might be asked to wait somewhere to maintain social distancing.
 For any problem, regardless of the current Covid-19 pandemic, you should access the emergency departments as you would have done before – the NHS is still open.